 What makes for a healthy transition from seminary to full-blown pastoral ministry?
 New church responsibilities in a first-call setting can be daunting.
-A new pastor is often isolated from professional peers and limited by the leadership training of seminary.
+Isolated from professional peers, stripped of seminary support systems, and facing leadership challenges that never make it into a textbook, new pastors may quickly find parish ministry to be an experience of bewildering panic.

 The program design

-Academically, resident pastors get to read and consider significant books, articles, and topics.
+Academically, resident pastors read and consider significant books, articles, and topics in the midst of their daily ministry assignments and projects.
 Discussion helps shape teaching, preaching, church leadership, and caring for souls.
 The experience is a creative one that models the importance of lifelong learning throughout ministry.

 Special attention is given to collegiality, continuing education opportunities, and special projects in areas of interest identified by each resident pastor.

 Funded by an innovative grant